nihithtej/StatistcalDataMining/README.md

-# Repo for Statistical Data Mining Projects
+# Repo for Statistical Data Analysis Projects
 **Project 1 -**    Effect of Health Insurance on Medical Expenses